-Our new master of public health features a concentration in community health and is designed to educate professionals who will support and enhance public and community health in the Central Virginia region.
+Lynchburg’s Master of Public Health features a concentration in community health and is designed to educate professionals who will support and enhance public and community health in the Central Virginia and surrounding regions.
+Individuals will gain a foundation in all five area of public health: health behavior and education, health services administration, epidemiology, biostatistics, and environmental sciences.

 - 30-36 credit hours depending on previous education